 Unitarian Universalism has been important to Jessie and Arch from the beginning.
 They were married in Washington’s All Souls Church, Unitarian.
 They were among the nine founders of the Unitarian Universalist Congregation of the Outer Banks.
 They were active members of the vibrant UU Fellowship of Winston-Salem and of the UU Fellowship of Sun City Center.

 A celebration of Jessie’s life is scheduled for Saturday, January 25th at 2:00 p.m. in the Activities Room of Aston Gardens at the Courtyards, 231 Courtyard Boulevard, Sun City Center, Florida.
-In lieu of flowers, donations to LifePath Hospice would be appreciated.To send flowers to the family of Jessie Bush, please visit Tribute Store
+In lieu of flowers, donations to LifePath Hospice would be appreciated.To plant a tree in memory of Jessie Bush, please visit Tribute Store